MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-190-Pipeline-Safety-Enforcement-Regulatory-Procedures/subpart-D-Procedures-Adoption-Rules/section-190.341.md

 (8) Any other information PHMSA may need to process the application including environmental analysis where necessary.

-(d) *How does PHMSA handle special permit applications?* - (1) *Public notice.* Upon receipt of an application or renewal of a special permit, PHMSA will provide notice to the public of its intent to consider the application and invite comment.
+(d) *How does PHMSA handle special permit applications?*—(1) *Public notice.* Upon receipt of an application or renewal of a special permit, PHMSA will provide notice to the public of its intent to consider the application and invite comment.
 In addition, PHMSA may consult with other Federal agencies before granting or denying an application or renewal on matters that PHMSA believes may have significance for proceedings under their areas of responsibility.

 (2) *Grants, renewals, and denials.* If the Associate Administrator determines that the application complies with the requirements of this section and that the waiver of the relevant regulation or standard is not inconsistent with pipeline safety, the Associate Administrator may grant the application, in whole or in part, for a period of time from the date granted.
 Conditions may be imposed on the grant if the Associate Administrator concludes they are necessary to assure safety, environmental protection, or are otherwise in the public interest.
 If the Associate Administrator determines that the application does not comply with the requirements of this section or that a waiver is not justified, the application will be denied.
 Whenever the Associate Administrator grants or denies an application, notice of the decision will be provided to the applicant.
 PHMSA will post all special permits on its Web site at *http://www.phmsa.dot.gov/.*